apostrophecms/apostrophe-documentation/howtos/sending-email.md

 In addition, the following variables are automatically supplied:

-"host" is the hostname of the site, as determined from req.
+`host` is the hostname of the site, as determined from req.

-"baseUrl" is the base URL of the site, like: `http://sitename.com`
+`baseUrl` is the base URL of the site, like: `http://sitename.com`

 ### Absolute URLs